Greening Our Business

-- All external security and garden lights use energy-saving Compact Fluorescent Lights (CFLs) or Light Emitting Diodes (LEDs).
+- All external security and garden lights use energy saving LED Lights.
 These are controlled by either timers or day/night switches.

-- The lighting in the guest bedrooms and bathrooms consists of LEDs.
-Elsewhere normal low voltage down-lights are in use and these are systematically being replaced with LEDs.
+- The lighting in the guest bedrooms and bathrooms use LEDs.

 - A timer to switch off at midnight controls the pool light.
 This light is not used in low season.

 - Normal geysers are used for generating hot water.
-Four out of the five geysers have solar panels (vacuum tubes) installed.
-Thermostats and timers control these geysers to minimise any unnecessary heating.
+Four of the geysers have vacuum tubes which use solar energy to assist heating the water.
+The fifth geyser is heated using a very efficient heat pump.
+Timers are used to minimize any unnecessary heating of these geysers.
 The thermostats are turned down to a minimum acceptable temperature.

 - During low season fridges not in use are switched off.